kubermatic/kubeone/addons/csi-vault-secret-provider/README.md

   - name: csi-vault-secret-provider
 ```

-And init the cluster as usually.
+And `kubeone apply` the cluster as usually.

 ## Configure Vault